Pathways to the C-Suite Internship Program

 The in-person nature of this program will require both full vaccination and adherence to CDC guidelines, given the COVID-19 pandemic.
 Prior to applying to this program, please read the following expectations in their entirety:

-Until full vaccination is documented or an approved exemption as an accommodation is obtained, Congressional Interns may not be approved to participate in the Congressional Internship.
+Until full vaccination is documented or an approved exemption as an accommodation is obtained, *C-Suite Interns may not be approved to participate in the Congressional Internship.

-All Congressional Interns are expected to have completed a full vaccination regime (to include booster shots), or have an approved exemption accommodation, prior to arriving to Congressional Intern housing.
+All C-Suite Interns are expected to have completed a full vaccination regime (to include booster shots), or have an approved exemption accommodation, prior to arriving to C-Suite Intern housing.
 Interns who have neither been fully vaccinated nor received an exemption accommodation prior to arrival to housing are not permitted in Intern housing.
-Congressional Interns who fail to become fully vaccinated or obtain an approved exemption accommodation before the program’s start date will be subject to being rejected from the program.
+C-Suite Interns who fail to become fully vaccinated or obtain an approved exemption accommodation before the program’s start date will be subject to being rejected from the program.

-- Congressional Interns may request an accommodation for a non-medical reason, such as an objection to being vaccinated on the basis of sincerely held religious beliefs and practices.
+- C-Suite Interns may request an accommodation for a non-medical reason, such as an objection to being vaccinated on the basis of sincerely held religious beliefs and practices.

-Accommodation requests for the Spring 2022 Congressional Internship should be submitted to Human Resources in writing no later than April 15, 2022.
+Accommodation requests for the Summer 2022 C-Suite Internship should be submitted to Human Resources in writing *no later than April 15, 2022.

 Additional Note: Former interns, immediate relatives of a CBCF employee, CBC Member, CBC Spouse, a staff person of a CBC Member or Spouse, a member of the CBCF Board of Directors, Corporate Advisory Council Member of CBCF, or any CBCF-sponsoring entity are not eligible for CBCF internship programs.